johnreynolds3d/Bobcoin/README.md

 ```
 ## Tests

-I've been using Valgrind (on Linux) to highlight potential memory issues.
+I've been using Valgrind to highlight potential memory issues.

-On Linux, run:
+on Linux, run:
 ```
   # sh test/linux/runtests.sh
 ```